 Kokomo Private Island Resort, Yaukuve Island, Kadavu

-Kids club activities include farming, planting vegetables, and collecting their own eggs for breakfast.
-Big kids can join in harvesting the eggs or fishing, and the hotel will cook what you catch.
+For families, the kids’ club offers unique activities like farming, planting vegetables, and collecting their own eggs for breakfast.
+Adults can join in on the fun, too, by harvesting eggs or trying their hand at fishing, with the resort chefs happily cooking up your catch of the day.

 Eat drink + be Kerry likes – The Walker D’Plank restaurant is menu-free.
 This means guests can pick what they feel like eating, and the chef will create something based on seasonal produce and the day’s catch.